-A separate section on sampling issues is found elsewhere in this protocol.
+A discussion of sampling issues is found in the main implementation document entitled "Implementation Protocol for Testing the Washington Group Short Measurement Set on Disability".
 However one key issue dealing with drawing the sample involves age.
 Evidence suggests that age is positively associated with disability.
 Since the purpose of this pre-test is a deeper understanding of positive responses, older people should be over-sampled.
 By increasing the number of disabled people in the sample, power will be added to the statistical techniques employed to assess the questions.
 Since age distributions differ across countries - often significantly - it is not important that the same age stratifications be used for sampling purposes.
 For analysis purposes, though, it will be useful to have similar age breakdowns.